-Take Photos of your luggage: Its also easier if having to declare lost luggage to foreign based airlines with limited english speaking personnel.
+Take Photos of your luggage: Its also easier if having to declare lost luggage to foreign based airlines with limited English speaking personnel.
 If your bag gets lost, this will help identify it more easily and speed up the process of having your travel insurance reimburse you.

 Register your travel: Register with your embassy before you leave the country.
 This is vital if an emergency occurs and your family needs to contact you.
-This can include political disturbances, riots and uprisings or natural disasters such as volcanic erruptions and Tsunami warnings.
+This can include political disturbances, riots and uprisings or natural disasters such as volcanic eruptions and Tsunami warnings.

 Before you embark on a road trip, ensure you have the map, a well-serviced car with good tyres, information about places you can eat and stay while on the road and a first-aid kit.
-Make sure your insurance covers you when driving in another country.
+Make sure your travel insurance covers you when driving in another country.

 Tip: Apply for an International Drivers License before you leave home.

 Some of my early travel experiences were a great learning opportunity.
-Lesson learned.